Homeless Shelters

 -

-Visit the web page Emergency Shelters for Victims of Violence to access a shelter to accommodate your needs and safety.
+Visit the web page Victims of Domestic Violence to access a shelter to accommodate your needs and safety.

 Muslim Welfare Home 425 Dundas St E., Whitby, Ontario L1N 2J2 Phone: 905-665-0424 or 1-866-666-1115 Email: muslimwelfarecentre@gmail.com Criteria: Single women, single women with children (boys under 12), no pets Capacity: 45 beds |